mathraim/Image-Compression/README.md

 - **computeCentroids.m** - Compute centroid means (used in K-means)
 - **kMeansInitCentroids.m** - Initialization for K-means centroids

-Submited to Machine Learning Coursera course as Stanford
+Submited to and evaluated by Machine Learning Coursera course as Stanford